 How long do you expect it to take for the pub to become profitable?

-It is planned that the pub will start to trade profitably soon after start-up but that the funds that this generates will be re-invested in site refurbishment for at least 5 years – until we have a place that we’re proud of.
+It is planned that the pub will start to trade profitably soon after start-up but that the funds that this generates will be re-invested in site refurbishment for at least five years – until we have a place that we’re proud of.
 At that point we’ll start to pay shareholders a dividend.
-The biggest factor in timing of this is how popular the pub is and hence how well it trades.
+The biggest factor in the timing of this is how popular the pub is and hence how well it trades.

 Can the directors decide to sell the company at any time in the future?